-OUTA welcomed the Gauteng Freeway Improvement Project (GFIP) and commended the South African National Roads Agency Limited (SANRAL) as a well-managed road building entity but argued that e-tolling was not efficient or effective as a funding mechanism.
+OUTA welcomed the GFIP and commended the South African National Roads Agency Limited (SANRAL) as a well-managed road building entity but argued that e-tolling was not efficient or effective as a funding mechanism.

 OUTA welcomed the development of an integrated and efficient public transport network in Gauteng but said it was necessary for this to be complemented by continued road improvements.

 OUTA reiterated its view that the existing national fuel levy be used to fund freeway improvements in view of the current use of the levy to build and maintain roads countrywide, and in view of Gauteng’s significant contribution to gross domestic product and the national fiscus.

 Government stressed the need for users to pay for upgraded roads and the importance of combating road congestion, enabling commuters to make smarter choices in mobility and curbing urban sprawl, which feeds off individual car use, in the country’s economic hub.